d2l-ai/d2l-en/chapter_computational-performance/auto-parallelism.md

 # Automatic Parallelism
 :label:`sec_auto_para`

-MXNet automatically constructs computational graphs at the back end.
-Using a computational graph, the system is aware of all the computational dependencies, and can selectively execute multiple non-interdependent tasks in parallel to improve computing performance.
-For instance, the first example in :numref:`sec_async` executes `a = np.ones((1, 2))` and `b = np.ones((1, 2))` in turn.
+MXNet automatically constructs computational graphs at the backend.
+Using a computational graph, the system is aware of all the dependencies, and can selectively execute multiple non-interdependent tasks in parallel to improve speed.
+For instance, :numref:`fig_asyncgraph`

+the first example in
+:numref:`sec_async` executes `a = np.ones((1, 2))` and `b = np.ones((1, 2))`
+in turn.
 There is no dependency between these two steps, so the system can choose to execute them in parallel.